petergns/onlineresume/README.md

 ### Contents of Project files

-The JavaScript files are:
+The files are:
 <ul>
+  <li>Index.html for the index web page.
+  <li>styles.css for the web page styling.
-  <li>helper.js for
+  <li>helper.js for extra JavaScripts.
   <li>jQuery.js for the JavaScript library.
   <li>resumeBuilder.js, which is the main JavaScript file.
 </ul>